CodeWithDennis/filament-select-tree/README.md

     // By default, all nodes are independent.
     ->independent(false)

-    // The tree will open with the selected values by default (only works if independent is false) ->expandSelected(false)
+    // When 'independent' is set to false, the tree will open with the selected values by default.
+    ->expandSelected(false)

     // By default, the clearable icon is enabled, but you can hide it with: